Digital media use and mental health: Impact on social life

 Worldwide adolescent loneliness in contemporary schools and depression increased substantially after 2012 and a study found this to be associated with smartphone access and Internet use.

+Among older adults, increased use of digital media fosters social interaction and creates support systems that transcend physical proximity.
+Social media in particular creates openings to communicate with others, sharing experiences, bonding, and having conversations that result in an increased sense of connectedness, all of which decrease perceived feelings of loneliness and isolation in individuals.

 Mitigation

 Industry

 Several technology firms have implemented changes intending to mitigate the adverse effects of excessive use of their platforms.

 In December 2017, Facebook admitted passive consumption of social media could be harmful to mental health, although they said active engagement can have a positive effect.
 In January 2018, the platform made major changes to increase user engagement.
 In January 2019, Facebook's then head of global affairs, Nick Clegg, responding to criticisms of Facebook and mental health concerns, stated they would do "whatever it takes to make this environment safer online especially for youngsters".
 Facebook admitted "heavy responsibilities" to the global community, and invited regulation by governments.
 In 2018 Facebook and Instagram announced new tools that they asserted may assist with overuse of their products.
 In 2019, Instagram, which has been investigated specifically in one study in terms of addiction, began testing a platform change in Canada to hide the number of "likes" and views that photos and videos received in an effort to create a "less pressurised" environment.
 It then continued this trial in Australia, Italy, Ireland, Japan, Brazil and New Zealand before extending the experiment globally in November of that year.
 The platform also developed artificial intelligence to counter cyberbullying.

-In 2018, Alphabet Inc. released an update for Android smartphones, including a dashboard app enabling users to set timers on application use.
+In 2018, Alphabet Inc. released an update for Android smartphones, including a dashboard app enabling users to set timers on application use, since named Digital Wellbeing.
 Apple Inc. purchased a third-party application and then incorporated it in iOS 12 to measure "screen time".
 Journalists have questioned the functionality of these products for users and parents, as well as the companies' motivations for introducing them.
 Alphabet has also invested in a mental health specialist, Quartet, which uses machine learning to collaborate and coordinate digital delivery of mental health care.